G+JI Graduate Student Fellow 2022

 Marina Martes, LL.M.
 Student, Georgetown University Law Center

 Marina Martes (she/her) is an LL.M Candidate in International Legal Studies at Georgetown Law Center (2021-22).
-She holds a bachelor’s degree in Law at the Pontifical Catholic University of São Paulo, Brazil – PUC/SP (2016), and a master’s degree in International Trade Law at the University of São Paulo, Brazil – USP (2021).
+She holds a bachelor’s degree in Law from the Pontifical Catholic University of São Paulo, Brazil – PUC/SP (2016), and a master’s degree in International Trade Law at the University of São Paulo, Brazil – USP (2021).
 Marina has worked for four years at the international trade practice of Veirano Advogados, a top-tier law firm in Brazil.
 She is also the co-founder and COO of NGO Rede Comadres, which supports women in unassisted regions in Brazil by developing and organizing female support networks.